Babesia and Lyme Disease: Symptoms, Testing, Treatment, and Why It’s Often Missed

 Babesia requires different treatment than Lyme disease.

-Treatment duration varies depending on symptom severity and immune status.
+Treatment duration varies depending on symptom severity, immune status, and co-infections.
+3,4

 Related Reading: Treatment

-When Lyme treatment fails, Babesia is often the reason.
+When Lyme treatment fails, Babesia may be part of the explanation.

-This parasite can drive persistent symptoms that do not respond to antibiotics alone.
+This parasite can contribute to persistent symptoms that do not fully respond to antibiotics directed only at Lyme disease.

 Related Reading: Co-infection